spence-s/spence-s-starter-template/README.md

 ### Run the hello world

-This starter-template is already set up to run typescript code out of the box via ts-node's experimental loader.
+This starter-template is already set up to run typescript code out of the box with `tsc` and `node --watch` in parallel.

 `npm run dev`